Understanding Deferred Disposition in Michigan: Four Key Laws That Could Dismiss Your Charges

 Who it applies to:

-- Defendants who have not previously received any kind of deferred or delayed sentence
+• Defendants who have not previously received deferred adjudication Michigan or any other delayed sentence

 How it works: